-If you don't have access to these types of ground chili powders, go ahead and substitute traditional chili powder in equal measure for both.
+If you don't have access to these types of ground chile powders, go ahead and substitute traditional chile powder in equal measure for both.
 However, the broth will not have as much depth.

-- 1 1/2 pound boneless, country-style pork ribs
+1 1/2 pounds boneless, country style pork ribs

 Heat oil in a large Dutch oven over medium-high heat.
 Generously season pork with salt and pepper.
 When oil is shimmering, brown meat on all sides, about 7 minutes total.
 Reduce heat to medium, add onion and garlic and sauté, stirring periodically, until they begin to soften, about 4 minutes.

 Add chicken broth, oregano, ancho chile powder and chile de árbol powder to pan.
 Stir to combine, and season with 3/4 teaspoon salt and 1/2 teaspoon black pepper.
 Bring to a boil, cover, and transfer to the oven to cook until pork is fork-tender, about 2 hours.